School Improvement Council (SIC)

 Last Month's Highlights

-- 5th Grade Ellis Island Simulation – Students dressed in period outfits and participated in activities.
+- 5th Grade Ellis Island Simulation – Students participated in an immersive immigration experience.

 -